-Students complete a capstone project instead of a thesis that showcases the skills you’ve gained throughout the program.
+Students complete a capstone project instead of a thesis that showcases the skills they’ve gained throughout the program.

-Students will consult with an advisor to take four courses based on their desired certification or track.
-(12 credits)
+Students will consult with an advisor to take three elective courses based on their interests and desired certification (9 credits).
+Examples include:

 - EAD 590: Rural School and Community Leadership (3 credits)